kyutai-labs/moshi/README.md

 ## Python (PyTorch)

 The Pytorch based API can be found in the `moshi` directory.
-It provides a streaming version of the audio tokenizer (mimi) and the audio language model (moshi).
+It provides a streaming version of the audio tokenizer (mimi) and the language model (moshi).

 In order to run in interactive mode, you need to start a server which will run the model, you can then use either the web UI or a command line client.